-Natalia Ivanova Mount is a dynamic cultural activist and organizer with extensive experience in nonprofit leadership, development and strategic partnerships.
-She has organized numerous exhibitions and site-specific projects, experimental theatre productions, sound based performance, film, radio, and public programs and events.
+Natalia Ivanova Mount is a dynamic cultural activist, organizer and sociologist of art with extensive experience in nonprofit leadership, development and strategic partnerships.
+She has organized numerous exhibitions and site-specific projects, experimental theatre productions, sound-based performance, film, radio, and public programs and events.
 Originally from Bulgaria, Mount lived in New York, where in the early 2000, she co-founded FLUX Art Space – a pioneering nonprofit organization that commissioned and produced long-term art projects, claiming the intersection of art, technology, and civic engagement.
 In 2010, Natalia launched the first radio station in Central New York, Redhouse Radio, that aired exclusively arts and culture programs.
 During that time, she was also the Executive Director of Redhouse Arts Center, a multi-disciplinary space and residency program, located in Syracuse.
 In the beginning of her career, Natalia worked at MoMA PS1 and the Clocktower, both located in NYC.
-Currently, she is the Executive Director of Pro Arts Gallery & Commons where she is actively engaged in the co-creation of the first Art & Culture Commons model in Oakland.
-Mount is the recipient of numerous prestigious awards in recognition of her cultural practice.
+Currently, she is the Executive Director of Pro Arts Gallery & COMMONS where she is actively engaged in the co-creation of the first Art & Culture Commons model in Oakland.
+Mount is the recipient of numerous prestigious awards in recognition of her contributions to the art and culture field.
 She holds a BA in Criminal Justice, MA in Art Market, and MBA in Media Management.